mroswell/noddity/content/index.md

 Buuuuut I figured there might be other people who would be interested in those same features that I wanted, so here we are.

-Even if it doesn't make sense for your own blog, if you want a light-weight wiki where people make contributions via something like Github as pull requests or merges (no more worrying about spam, or MediaWiki user privileges!) you may want to try it out.
+Even if it doesn't make sense for your own blog, if you want a light-weight wiki where people make contributions via something like GitHub as pull requests or merges (no more worrying about spam, or MediaWiki user privileges!) you may want to try it out.

 Tell me what you think!
 =========

 [Hit me up on Twitter](https://twitter.com/TehShrike) or <a href="mailto:me@JoshDuff.com">send me an email</a>!
-The Github repository is [right over here](https://github.com/TehShrike/noddity) and would love for strangers to touch it.
+The GitHub repository is [right over here](https://github.com/TehShrike/noddity) and would love for strangers to touch it.

 Thanks
 ======